FabriceGaudin/test-release/README.md

 # test-release

-this change is made only on beta for now.
+this change was made only on beta but it's now on every branches